Shabbat Friday Night Services

 Rosh Chodesh is the monthly holiday that celebrates the arrival of the new moon, marking the start of a new month in the Jewish calendar.
 Traditionally, it has become a special holiday for women.

-Mazal tov to Samantha and her family as we celebrate her becoming bar mitzvah
+Mazal tov to Caleb and his family as we celebrate him becoming bar mitzvah

-Join us for Torah study at 9 AM Shabbat morning-— no experience is necessary.
+Join us in person or on Zoom for Torah study at 9 AM Shabbat morning-— no experience is necessary.
 Please note Torah study is not live-streamed. .

 Join us in person or online for Friday night Shabbat services